-- University service should be limited at Assistant level - Focus on establishing your identity and independence - Possible exceptions: when the service enhances or reinforces your identity as a researcher - When promoted, seek service activities from which you can learn something useful or address issues important to you - Study section service (local, NIH, or foundations) - A time commitment, but you can learn a lot about writing successful grants by seeing how they are evaluated by study sections. - Reviewing papers - Can learn a lot by this process and develop your reputation in the field - National organizations - When it synergizes with your career goals and identity - When doing service, be a good citizen. - As a reviewer, treat the submitter how you would want to be treated
+- University service should be limited at Assistant level - Possible exception: when it enhances your identity as a researcher - When promoted, seek service activities from which you can learn something useful or address issues important to you - Study section service (local, NIH, or foundations) - A time commitment, but you can learn a lot about writing successful grants by seeing how they are evaluated by study sections. - Reviewing papers - Can learn a lot by this process and develop your reputation in the field - National organizations - When it synergizes with your career goals and identity - When doing service, be a good citizen. - As a reviewer, treat the submitter how you would want to be treated